skip to content

 Thesis / Dissertation

-The Research Project comprises 40% of the final mark.
-The research project will begin in November and run for 32 weeks.
-Students will be based one day/week during term time in the research group of the research programme in which their research project is embedded.
-Students are expected to spend approximately 75 hours each term working on their thesis.
+The Research Project.
+The research project will begin in October and run for 28 weeks.
+Students will be based approximately 7 hours per week during term time with the research group in which their research project is embedded.
+Students are expected to spend approximately 75 hours each term working on their research project.

-Students will be given a list of potential projects to choose from.
-The course will have an assigned advisor to meet with students and guide them through the available projects.
-Students will be given time and support in the first 4 weeks of Michaelmas term to meet with course supervisors and lab based research leads to discuss potential projects, and to develop a research project outline.
+Students will be given a list of potential projects to choose from during the summer before they commence their studies.
+They may email up to four researchers with whom they may want to work to discuss and ask questions about the research project they are considering.
+Students then submit to the course administrator their top four choices and will be informed at the course induction day of their allocated research placement.
+Students will be given time and support in the first 4 weeks of Michaelmas term to meet with course supervisors and lab-based research leads to discuss potential projects, and to develop a research project outline.
 They will be required to submit a brief project plan prior to beginning work on the project, for approval by the course leadership team.
 This will allow the Course Directors to give guidance to students and supervisors on the scale and scope of this project to ensure that it is deliverable within the timeframe and meets the high standards expected.
 Students will write up their research project as two components:

-• The project outcomes: Aims, methods, results, data analysis and discussion (50% of the final mark) (max 5000 words)
+• The project outcomes: Aims, methods, results, data analysis and discussion (max 5000 words)

 Key Information